yoeripasmans/real-time-web/readme.md

 ## Grading
 In the first and second week you will receive oral feedback on your assignments.
 In week three you will have a chance to present your final assignment during an oral exam.
 This assessment will make up 100% of your grade for this course.

+> If you're seeing this message on a forked repo, it means one of our students hasn't changed the description yet 😈